alkeldi/python2.7fix/README.md

 ## Purpuse

 Python2.7 has been deprecated as the community is strongly pushing for the use of python3.
 Therefore, python2.7 can't be installed using `homebrew` anymore.
-However, lots of code still depends on it.
+However, lots of code still depend on it.
 So, this is an alternative one-line command installer.

 ## Usage